StewBC/machines/import/a2m/README.md

 The following keys are supported in the disassembly window:
 ```
 CTRL + B - Configure an assembler source file for use with the built-in Assembler
-CTRL + A - Assemble the configured assembler source file
+CTRL + A - Assemble the configured assembler source file (No error message, no errors)
 CTRL + E - Re-show the errors output from the Assemble process
 CTRL + G - Set the address for viewing disassembly (cursor PC)
 CTRL + P - Set the machine PC to the cursor PC